stevejay/react-roving-tabindex/README.md

 ### Issues

 - The `@types/styled-components` package is currently downgraded to v4.1.8 because of [this issue](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311).
 This only affects the Storybook build.
+- The React dependencies have not yet been upgraded to version 17 because of [this Storybook issue](https://github.com/storybookjs/storybook/issues/12408).
+Regardless, this package works with React 17 and the `peerDependencies` semver in `package.json` for `react` and `react-dom` permits React 17.